ElSutien/Tutankamon/README.md

   - Uses the integrated text editor to input the message.
   - Can select one or multiple recipients from stored public keys.
 - **Manage certificates**
-  - Show your stored public keys subjects.
+  - Manage your stored public keys subjects.
   - Print the public key of your private key.
+  - Import new certificates.

 ## Requirements